West Edmonton Mall: 1959–1981: Planning and construction

+Grand opening and early years

-West Edmonton Mall first opened its doors to the public on 15 September 1981.
+Phase I of West Edmonton Mall had its grand opening celebration to the public on September 15, 1981.
 The mall was developed in four phases, completed in 1981, 1983, 1985, and 1999.
 It was the largest indoor shopping centre in the world until 2004, and was named such in the Guinness Book of Records.
 The four phases of construction are used in a colour-coded system as a guideline for finding stores and attractions.
 The indoor roller coaster, The Mindbender had a fatal accident on 14 June 1986 when one of the rear cars derailed from the track and slammed into a nearby concrete pillar.
 Three people died and one was injured in the accident.

 The former fire-breathing dragon animatronic at Scotiabank Theatre, 28 March 2007.

 On 23 December 2000, a 22-year-old man drowned in a recreational lagoon.
 A man matching his description was seen swimming at about 2:30 am as the nearby drinking establishments had closed, though a second security check did not find anyone in the lagoon area.
 The man's body was found around 10:30 am later that morning, fully clothed except for his shoes and jacket, which were never located.
 He is believed to have accidentally drowned while under the influence of drinking alcohol and cannabis.

 On 11 July 2004, the mall suffered millions of dollars in damage when a severe storm of hail and rain caused roofs to fail and drains to overflow.
 The Ice Palace and surrounding sections were the most damaged, and the World Waterpark had a sewage overflow.
 The damage was promptly repaired.